Skip to Main Content

 Guide adapted from "Fake News," a guide developed by KT Lowe at Indiana University-East.
 Creative Commons Attribution-NonCommercial 4.0 International License/modified from original.

-• When you open up a news article in your browser, open a second, empty tab.
+• When you open up a news article in your browser, open a second, empty tab or window.

-• Use that second window to look up claims, author credentials and organizations that you come across in the article.
+• Use that second tab or window to look up claims, author credentials and organizations that you come across in the article.

-• Fake news spans across all kinds of media - printed and online articles, podcasts, YouTube videos, radio shows, even still images.
+• Fake news spans across all kinds of media - printed and online articles, podcasts, YouTube videos, radio shows, images, comments, guides, social media profiles, books, if it communicates information it can be used to communicate misinformation!

 • Even the best researchers will be fooled once in a while.